jhucsf/fall2024/assign/assign02.md

 popq %rbp
 </code></pre></div>

-If you've reserved memory for local variables on the stack, you can refer to them by their offsets from `%rsp`.
-(See the example comment below.)

 Don't forget that you need to prefix constant values with `$`.
 For example, if you want to set register `%r10` to 16, the instruction is